Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận23/12/2024

-In another development, Turkish Foreign Minister Hakan Fidan met Ahmed al-Sharaa in Damascus and expressed support for Syria's political transition.
+In another development, Turkish Foreign Minister Hakan Fidan met with Ahmed al-Sharaa in Damascus and expressed support for Syria's political transition.

 Ngoc Anh (according to Newsweek, AJ)